Elizabeth Pilliod PhD Inducted 2020* - Class of 1972

 She has published three books, with three more in progress.
 Elizabeth is a frequent contributor of numerous articles, book chapters, and reviews on art.
 She has been a curator, photographer, and essayist for numerous exhibits at various, notable art museums in the US and abroad, including our own Toledo Museum of Art.

-Elizabeth is currently a Visiting Professor at Rutgers University and she and her husband, David D. Kaufman, live in Princeton, New Jersey.
+Elizabeth is currently a Professor at Rutgers University and she and her husband, Thomas D. Kaufman, live in Princeton, New Jersey.
 They have a son Jules, and daughter Cassie who is married to Tom Quick and has two grandsons.

 *Induction Ceremony postponed until October 2021 due to the pandemic